gofynd/fdk-client-java/documentation/platform/THEME.md

-Use this API to get a list of free themes that you can apply to your website.
+Retrieve themes that are publicly accessible.

 *Returned Response:*